ctera/ctera-python-sdk/docs/source/UserGuides/DataServices/DirectIO.rst

 Credentials
 -----------

-The :py:class:`cterasdk.direct.client.Client` object is instantiated using the CTERA Portal URL, an access key, and a secret key.
+The :py:class:`cterasdk.direct.client.DirectIO` object is instantiated using the CTERA Portal URL, an access key, and a secret key.

 The API keys must be linked to a Team Portal user with the **Read Write Administrator** role.
 For key generation via the CTERA Portal administrator interface, see: